-- Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. professional athletes, coaches (Box I on the summary chart below) - Persons having a non-sport and fitness occupation (Other ISCO codes) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. managers (Box III on the summary chart below) - Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is not the provision of sport (Other NACE codes), e.q. a fitness instructor working in a hotel (Box II on the summary chart below) - ISCO "The international standard classification of occupations".
-ISCO divides jobs into 10 major groups of occupations and sport specific occupations are listed under ISCO3 Technicians and associate professionals and more precisely under the sub-group ISCO 342 Sport and Fitness Workers (3421 Athletes and Sports Players; 3422 Sports Coaches, Instructors and Officials; 3423 Fitness and Recreation Instructors and Programme Leaders). - NACE "Statistical classification of economic activities in the National Community".
+- Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. professional athletes, coaches (Box I on the summary chart below) - Persons having a non-sport and fitness occupation (Other ISCO codes) in an organisation whose main business is the provision of sport (NACE 93.1), e.g. managers (Box III on the summary chart below) - Persons having a sport and fitness occupation (ISCO 342) in an organisation whose main business is not the provision of sport (Other NACE codes), e.g. a fitness instructor working in a hotel (Box II on the summary chart below)

+ISCO - "The international standard classification of occupations".
+ISCO divides jobs into 10 major groups of occupations and sport specific occupations are listed under ISCO3 Technicians and associate professionals and more precisely under the sub-group ISCO 342 Sport and Fitness Workers (3421 - Athletes and Sports Players; 3422 - Sports Coaches, Instructors and Officials; 3423 - Fitness and Recreation Instructors and Programme Leaders).

+NACE - "Statistical classification of economic activities in the National Community".
 NACE is a basically four-digit classification providing the framework for collecting and presenting a large range of reliable and comparable statistical data according to economic activity.
 The codes under NACE 93.1 (Sport activities) define the organisations whose main business is the provision of sport (93.11 Operation of sports facilities; 93.12 Activities of sport clubs; 93.13 Fitness facilities; 93.19 Other sports activities).

-Research methodology used by EOSE for the collection of available statistics for the sport sector can be summarised as follows: ACTIVITIES NACE CODES 93.1 NACE OTHER NACE CODES OCCUPATIONS ISCO CODES OTHER ISCO CODES
+ACTIVITIES

+93.1 NACE OTHER NACE CODES

+OCCUPATIONS ISCO CODES 342 ISCO I II

+OTHER ISCO CODES